Yorkshire Sculpture Park and Te Tuhi UK Residency Award 2020

 The successful artist is not required to make an object or exhibition, but they will receive curatorial and technical advice if required.
 We are keen to support artists who have not yet developed a mainstream career and for whom this is likely to be their first working visit to the UK.

 If this is of interest to you, please submit a PDF of no more than 5 pages including a short statement on your current practice with images of your work, and a simple outline of your plans if you were to be offered the residency.
 This proposal does not have to be definitive and can change during the course of the residency.
-Applications should be submitted to email@example.com by 5pm, Monday 13 April 2020.
-Shortlisting and Skype interviews will take place in mid-April.
+Applications should be submitted to firstname.lastname@example.org by 5pm, Sunday 31 May 2020.
+Shortlisting and Skype interviews will take place in June.

 As a Registered Sponsor for Migrant Workers in the UK, YSP is required to follow a strict procedure to ensure correct visa paperwork is in place for all visiting artists.
 In advance of the residency, the recipient will need to apply for a Tier 5 Temporary Visa, with YSP as a sponsor.